ksu-cs-textbooks/cis400/content/2-desktop-development/01-wpf/06-control-properties.md

 ![Rainbow Linear Gradient with Start and End Points Example]({{<static "images/2.1.6.9.png">}})

-A `<RadialGradietBrush>` is defined similarly through the use of `GradientStops`, only this time they are in relation to the center around which the gradient radiates:
+A `<RadialGradientBrush>` is defined similarly through the use of `GradientStops`, only this time they are in relation to the center around which the gradient radiates:

 ```xml
 <TextBlock Foreground="#FFFFFF" FontSize="25">